-Course grading/evaluations:

-A: 90 - 100 B: 80 - 89 C: 70 - 79 D: 60 - 69 F: 0 - 59
+Course Grading/Student Performance Evaluation: A: 90 - 100 B: 80 - 89 C: 70 - 79 D: 60 -

-Modified 8/2/22
+F: 0 - 59

 Your final grade is a weighted average as follows:

 D2L dropbox projects 35%

 Term paper (mandatory) 20%

 Responses and writing prompts 30%

 Final exam (mandatory) 15%

-It is imperative to this course that you come to class every session, on time.
+It is imperative to this course that you virtually "come to class" every session, on time.
 Due to the participatory and exploratory nature of this course, it is impossible to "make up" material.
 (Of course, if you are sick or have an emergency, take care of that instead.)
 I will drop exactly one homework grade and exactly one assignment grade.
 Mandatory assignments must be completed in order to pass the class.